lfex/ltest/README.rst

 ============

 This project is the successor of `lfeunit`_.
 That project is now deprecated;
-lunit should be used instead.
+ltest should be used instead.

-The original implementation of lunit (as lfeunit) was made due to some difficulties in parsing the Erlang include file for EUnit, ``eunit.hrl``, by LFE (it didn't convert all the Erlang macros).
+The original implementation of ltest (as lfeunit) was made due to some difficulties in parsing the Erlang include file for EUnit, ``eunit.hrl``, by LFE (it didn't convert all the Erlang macros).
 That has since been fixed.

-Since then, new features have landed in lunit making the creation of not only unit tests, but system and integration tests, easier and more consistent.
+Since then, new features have landed in ltest making the creation of not only unit tests, but system and integration tests, easier and more consistent.
 These are briefly outlined in the next section.